-Once you have started up your Uyuni PAYG instance and refreshed products you can add Pay-as-you-go connections via the Admin > Setup Wizard > Pay-as-you-go button.
-This action links your Uyuni PAYG instance with additional PAYG products on AWS.
+Once you have started up your Uyuni PAYG instance and refreshed products you can add Pay-as-you-go connections via the Admin > Setup Wizard > Pay-as-you-go +Add Pay-as-you-go button.
+This action links your Uyuni PAYG instance with additional PAYG products on Microsoft Azure.